ra-shree/css-foundations/README.md

 # css-foundations
-practicing some of the beginner styling concepts in vanilla CSS
+Practicing Vanilla CSS styling concepts such as Color, Font, Flexbox and Grid